hackbink/tavl_cache/README.md

 For read, data coherency is managed when inserting a cache segment either before or after reading from the media.

 NOTE :
 To build the code in *nix, run 'make'.
-Run with "./test".
+Run the test binary with "./test".
-TO build the code in Windows with gcc(mingw), run "gcc tavl.c main.c -o main.exe".
-Run with "main".
+To build the code in Windows with gcc(mingw), run "make".
+Run the test binary with "main.exe".

 The test code in main.c,
 - creates 100 cache segments into the free pool,
-- assigns a random LBA [0.1999] with random number of blocks [10..29] to each cache segment,
+- assigns a random LBA [0.19999] with random number of blocks [10..29] to each cache segment,
 - inserts each cache segment into TAVL tree and LRU list,
 - finds & invalidates any cache segments in the TAVL tree with range overlap, to maintain coherency,
-- once all cache segments (except the ones invalidated due to an overlap) are in TAVL tree, dump the content of the TAVL tree,
+- once all cache segments (except the ones invalidated due to an overlap) are in TAVL tree, check the sanity of the tree,
+- for 1,000,000 loops, add a cache segment with a random LBA [0.19999] with random number of blocks [10..29]
+- while looping, remove the least recently used cache segment if there is no free cache segment available,
+- check the sanity of the tree,
 - then removes each and every cache segment in the thread,
 - checks if both the TAVL tree and the LRU list are empty.